 And, of course, good cozy food goes hand-in-hand with hockey (or football) watching.
 Now, I know baked beans aren’t typically considered a game day staple—and most folks even think of them as a side dish—but to me, baked beans are everything that a good, hearty game day food should be.

 They are easy and affordable to make for a large crowd of sports fans.
 They are comforting, cozy, and decadent (especially with all that bacon).
 And my favorite part—the slow cooker is absolutely the perfect tool for cooking baked beans.
-I mean, I’m a big believer that you can cook almost anything in a slow cooker, but baked beans are a case where you really shouldn’t use anything but a slow cooker.
+I mean, I’m a big believer that you can cook almost anything in a slow cooker (barbecue ribs, anyone?), but baked beans are a case where you really shouldn’t use anything but a slow cooker.
 It’s the right tool for the job.

 If you’ve ever tried to make baked beans (or any sort of sauce-based bean dish) using dried beans before, you may have run into the problem of your beans never getting soft, even if you pre-soaked them.
 When dried beans mix with acid, the cooking time is greatly increased.
 That means you want to skip adding any tomato-based products until your beans have been adequately softened.
 That’s why the recipe for these baked beans has you adding the acidic ingredients after a few hours of cooking.
 (Also, the older the beans, the longer it takes to soften them—beans over a year old might never soften.)